Mystery of the moon's 'horizon glow' solved

-Experts have finally solved the mystery of the moon's eerie glow known as 'horizon glow,' linking it to dust movements and newly-discovered phenomena.
+Experts have solved the mystery of the moon's eerie glow, known as 'horizon glow', caused by dust movements linked to two phenomena: 'sunrise dust storms' and 'horizon brightening'.

 [